saltrupiao/SquidProxyServer/README.md

 Configuration files that are cusomized are located in the "common" folder.
 The following script files in the "common" folder have been customized:
 - ERR_CUSTOMPAGE.html (custom error page for Squid content filtering)
-- direct.xml (sets HTTP firewall rules for specific ethernet interface of the server)
 - httpd.conf (customized Apache configuration file)
 - myCA.der (custom-generated root certificate authority file for client download)
 - squid.conf (customized configuration file for Squid proxy service)